skycode9/DevTinder-Frontend-React/README.md

 - Get the feed and add the feed in th store
 - build the user card on feed

+- Add the edit profile feature
+- Add the toast feature
+- Add the connections feature
+- Add the ShowButton feature

 ## Notes :

 NavBar